 Head down to Ocean Avenue and people-watch.
 If you’re looking to relax, kick back among the toned, bronzed bodies on South Beach and take a swim in the warm waters of the southern Atlantic.

-Before you hit the shops, get some pointers about where to head from your Tour Manager, who knows Miami’s ins and outs.
+Before you hit the shops, get some pointers about where to head from your Trip Manager, who knows the ins and outs of Miami.
 For shopping in style, stroll through the outdoor shopping promenade of the Lincoln Road mall and for bargains, head to Espanola Way.
 Tonight, live a slice of the high life and party it up Miami style out on the water in our optional harbor party cruise.

 - Wander through vibrant Art Deco period architecture & party like a rockstar in a city famous for it's nightlife